- New Hampshire

 As a real estate attorney, John advises clients in a wide variety of real estate matters.
 He serves as outside counsel to multiple regional and national companies, helping them manage their real estate holdings.
 He represents buyers and sellers in sales and acquisitions, negotiating purchase and sale agreements, reviewing title issues, conducting due diligence review, and coordinating closings.
 He works with landlords and tenants to draft leases and amendments and to resolve disputes between the parties.
 He helps lenders to secure collateral and borrowers to protect their ownership interest in their real property while financing.
 John also assists clients to resolve title disputes, clouds, and questions when they arise, both during and after transactions.
 He has extensive experience representing property owners before city councils, select boards, planning boards, zoning boards, and other municipal bodies.

-As a privacy and information security attorney, John conducts risk assessments of clients’ security controls and prepares reports that identify both vulnerabilities and strategies to address those vulnerabilities.
+As a cybersecurity and privacy attorney, John conducts risk assessments of clients’ security controls and prepares reports that identify both vulnerabilities and strategies to address those vulnerabilities.
 He negotiates data security agreements with clients’ customers and vendors to protect clients’ data and manage their liability.
 John has converted “end of company” data breaches and ransomware attacks to manageable events by calmly quarterbacking their data security teams – cyber liability and cyber crime insurance providers, forensic investigators, IT staff, etc. – to restore operations, evaluate legal obligations, and retain customer relationships.
 John also assists clients to comply with the growing and complicated array of domestic and global privacy laws, e.g., HIPAA, California Consumer Privacy Act, California Privacy Rights Act, European Union General Data Protection Regulation, etc.

 As an emerging technologies lawyer, John advises a wide range of companies – from startups to international corporations – on regulatory and legal issues unique to those technologies, including consumer protection requirements governing artificial intelligence, regulations governing drones, state legislation affecting self-driving cars, and the impact of autonomous devices and programs on employees and consumers.